Generic selectors

-There’s nothing quite like a film under the stars in the evening cool of the Walter Sisulu National Botanical Garden.
-WWF South Africa will be hosting a special cinema experience in one of South Africa’s most beautiful botanical gardens in partnership with the South African National Biodiversity Institute and the City of Johannesburg.
+There’s nothing quite like a film under the stars in the evening cool of the Walter Sisulu National Botanical Garden, and the WWF’s cinema night is bringing you just that.

 Settle back with friends and family for a movie and BYO evening picnic, or let one of the food trucks take care of the nibbles for you.
 Guests are also welcome to bring their own chairs and backrests along for a comfy screening.